Cloufield/gwaslab/docs/Harmonization.md

 - For tsv file, variants will be matched using SNPID (CHR:POS:NEA:EA) for quick assigning.
 - For VCF file, GWASLab will first extract all variants in the reference file with matching CHR and POS.
 And then compare EA/NEA in sumstats with REF/ALT in reference vcf.
 When matching, it will annotate the variant in sumstats with the matching rsID in reference vcf.

-## Check panlidromic SNPs or undistingushable Indels
+## 4. Check palindromic SNPs or indistinguishable Indels

 `.infer_strand()`: